 Board of Directors

 Anne Cass retired in 2017 after 43 years teaching high school English and serving as a High School and Elementary school principal in both public and independent schools in New England and Oregon.
-As a founding board member of Heart of Character (www.heartofcharacter.org), she was delighted to join Mainely Character.
-She also serves as Chair of the Advisory Board for the Osher Lifelong Learning Institute (OLLI) at USM.
-Anne lives in southern Maine with her husband, author Richard Cass, and their cat, Tinker.
-She joined the Mainely Character Board in 2018.
+Drawn to the mission, she was delighted to join Mainely Character.
+Anne also volunteers at the Osher Lifelong Learning Institute (OLLI) at USM, and for 100+Women Who Care Southern Maine.
+Anne lives in southern Maine with her husband, author Richard Cass.
+She

-Philip Hussey currently serves as a Vice President at Chenmark, a Portland-based small business acquirer and operator, and as CEO at Outerland Landscaping in Mashpee, MA.
+Philip Hussey currently serves as CEO of Thos.
+Moser, an icon of Maine quality furniture.
 Philip has a deep passion for Maine and believes strongly in continuing to provide opportunities for students across the state.
 Philip received his MBA from Georgetown University where he spent much of his time focused on sustainability and rural economic development.
-Prior to Georgetown, he worked in the marketing department at Harvard Business School and at the Friends School in Ramallah, Palestine.
-Philip is a member of the seventh-generation family manufacturing business, Hussey Seating Company, and received his BA from Colby College in Waterville.
+Prior to Georgetown, he worked in the marketing department at Harvard Business School and at the

 Susan Leighton worked in the College Placement Office of Scarborough High School for 13 years.
 She assisted seniors and their families with the college application and financial aid process and was directly responsible for the outside scholarship program for graduating seniors.
 Prior to that she worked for several years in banking and raised three children in the Greater Portland area.
 She and her husband ran a successful home inspection business for 15 years.
 She joined the Mainely Character Board in 2016.

-Peter R. Richardson retired in 2021, after a 42-year career in financial services.
+Peter F. Richardson retired in 2021, after a 42-year career in financial services.
 Most recently he worked for R. M. Davis, Inc. as Vice President and Portfolio Manager.
 Born and raised in Portland, Maine, Peter resides in South Portland with his wife of 41 years, Beth Richardson.
 They have two grown sons and two grandchildren.
 His hobbies include reading, travel, beekeeping, and pickleball.
 Peter has a long history of community involvement including: Good Shepherd Food Bank, Board of Directors, Treasurer and Chair of the Finance Committee; Portland Public Library, President and Trustee (past); Big Brothers Big Sisters of Southern Maine, Director and Board President (past); St. Alban’s Episcopal Church, Senior Warden and Vestry (past); Cape Elizabeth Land Trust, Board of Directors and Treasurer (past).
 Peter joined the Mainely Character Board in 2022.

 Annalee Rosenblatt has served as Chair of Mainely Character Board of Directors and has been on the board since its inception in 2001.
 She has worked as a Labor Relations/Human Resources Consultant for over 30 years in Maine.
 Active in many civic organizations, she has served as former chair of the Scarborough Board of Education and chair of the Scarborough 350th Anniversary Celebration Committee.
 She notes, “Mainely Character offers students an opportunity to be recognized for their civic contribution to their school, Town, state or country which makes my participation an attractive and worthwhile way to spend my time and energy.
 Seeing the wonderful qualities of our young people during the scholarship awarding process makes the time so very worthwhile.”